archway-network/archway/docs/adr/ADR-002-rewards-module.md

 ## Abstract

 We propose a new module called `x/rewards`, this module consumes information gathered by `x/tracking` to create `RewardsRecords`.
-The `RewardsRecords` define claims that contracts can convert into `archway coins`, the claims are associated with gas consumption that a contract has caused in a specific TX in a specific block, this `RewardRecord` can come from either inflationary rewards or from a portion of the TX fees.
+The `RewardsRecords` define claims that contracts can convert into `ARCH tokens`, the claims are associated with gas consumption that a contract has caused in a specific TX in a specific block, this `RewardRecord` can come from either inflationary rewards or from a portion of the TX fees.